 You may be entitled to compensation if you were given misleading or unclear information when you were sold your card and/or identity protection policy, and you purchased the policy based on this information.
 The amount of compensation you might receive will depend on the length of time you had the insurance policy and which of the two insurance products you bought.

 If you are entitled to compensation, and the scheme administrators agree that either of the two exceptional circumstances apply, you will have the premiums you have paid since 14 January 2005 returned to you, less any sums paid out under the policy, plus interest.
 This date is used because it is when we started regulating insurance products like these.

-If you need further information about the scheme, call the dedicated helpline on 0800 083 4393 (outside the UK call +44 1144 520 800) or on www.cppredressscheme.co.uk.
+If you need further information about the scheme, call the dedicated helpline on 0800 083 4393 (outside the UK call +44 1144 520 800) or go to cppredressscheme.co.uk.